neondatabase/website/content/docs/manage/branches.md

 ## Reset a branch from parent

 When working with database branches, you might find yourself in a situation where you need to update your working branch to the latest data from your main branch.
 For example, let's say you have two child branches `staging` and `development` forked from your `main` branch.
-You have been working on the `development` branch and find it is now too far out of date with main.
+You have been working on the `development` branch and find it is now too far out of date with `main`.
 You have no schema changes in `development` to consider or preserve; you just want a quick refresh of the data.
 With the **Reset from parent** feature, you can perform a clean reset to the latest data from the parent in a single operation, saving you the complication of manually creating and restoring branches.

 <u>Key points</u>:
 * You can only reset a branch to the latest data from its parent.
 Point-in-time resets based on timestamp or LSN are not currently supported.